andrew-aper/an-actual-webpage/README.md

 ### How would you get the game?

-You can try the game from the Epic Games Launcher and download it [here](https://www.epicgames.com/store/en-US/product/rogue-company/home) or download it directly from the Rogue Company website [here](https://www.roguecompany.com/).
+You can get the game from the Epic Games Launcher and download it [here](https://www.epicgames.com/store/en-US/product/rogue-company/home) or download it directly from the Rogue Company website [here](https://www.roguecompany.com/).